openopus/ng-pane-manager2/examples/03-dynamic-templates/README.md

     ...
 ```

-Finally, inject the `NgPaneLeafTemplateService` from the constructor of `AppComponent`, and use it to register a different template for `dynamic` on a timer:
+Finally, use the injected service to register a different template for `dynamic` on a timer.
+It's important to use `AfterContentInit` here to ensure that the templates are ready:

 ```ts
 import { AfterContentInit } from '@angular/core';